 Justyn Nathan, Cari Halferty, Amy Burgowski, Nikki D’Abarno

 Lead Educator, Justyn has a BA from Point Park University in Elementary Education and has been a teacher for 12 years for ages 6 months to 14 years.
 His favorite children’s book is Goodnight Moon.
 Outside of Beth Shalom, Justyn enjoys running.

 Our Older Toddler Educators (Doobeem-Teddy Bears)

-Bryce Tallon, Ashley Miller, Aries Finch, Keelie, and Meghan Hyland
+Bryce Tallon, Ashley Miller, Aries Finch, and Keelie McKinney

 Our Younger Twos Educators (Arayoht-Lions)